akshatkashyap01/leetcode/README.md

 This repository contains my daily solutions to LeetCode problems.
 The goal is to stay consistent with problem-solving, improve my coding skills, and prepare for technical interviews.

 ## 📂 Repository Structure
-The solutions are categorized based on difficulty and problem type:
+The solutions are in the following way:

 ```
-├── Easy/
-├── Medium/
+├── question-name/
-├── Hard/
+   ├── solution.java
    └── README.md
 ```

 Each folder contains solutions written in **Java, Python, or JavaScript** (or any other language I use).